-- a. be designed to, inter alia, enhance information and communications technology innovation, entrepreneurship and training; provide coding and associated informational technology courses; - b. provide clear and direct links to jobs including online work, freelancing and microwork - c. provide mentorship programs, incubation hubs and opportunities for developers and digital entrepreneurs; - d. be technically feasible, and economically and financially viable - e. be replicable and scalable - f. have a strong focus on closing the digital and gender divide in Malawi, and g. be responsive to COVID-19
+- a. be designed to, inter alia, enhance information and communications technology innovation, entrepreneurship and training; provide coding and associated informational technology courses; - b. provide clear and direct links to jobs including online work, freelancing and microwork - c. provide mentorship programs, incubation hubs and opportunities for developers and digital entrepreneurs; - d. be technically feasible, and economically and financially viable

+- e. be replicable and scalable - f. have a strong focus on closing the digital and gender divide in Malawi, and - g. provide a clear and well defined sustainability plan - h. be responsive to COVID-19